YingBi92/Ying-Bi/_teaching/2018-spring-teaching-2.md

 title: "Teaching experience 2"
 collection: teaching
 type: "Workshop"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2018-July-November-teaching-1
-venue: "University 1, Department"
+venue: "Victoria University of Wellington"
-date: 2015-01-01
+date: 2018-07--2018.11
-location: "City, Country"
+location: "Wellington, New Zealand"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.